2021 and 2022 Parkers Van of the Year: an outstanding all-rounder

 Ford has considered the cost of body repair after minor accidents.
 The rear bumper, for example, is made from multiple pieces rather than as a single part, so if you accidentally reverse into something you will hopefully only need to replace the area that’s damaged, rather than the whole thing.

 After an insurance quote for a Ford Transit Custom?
 Try our partner company van insurance comparison site mustard.co.uk.

 Ford Transit Custom standard equipment

-Here’s a basic rundown of the key items of kit you get as standard with each of the Custom’s trim levels; all items are in addition to the trim level before unless otherwise stated.
+Here’s a basic rundown of the key items of kit you get as standard with each of the Custom’s trim levels at the time of writing in November 2020; all items are in addition to the trim level before unless otherwise stated.

 - Remote locking

 - Bulkhead with load-through facility (van only)

 - Dual front passenger seat with underseat storage